vanshrajgupta777/sentinelAI/README.md

 government knowledge work.
 Brings AI to the organization's data instead of sending the organization's data to AI.

-This repository contains both the Next.js frontend and the local Python FastAPI backend that powers the real local AI workflow
+this repository contains both the Next.js frontend and the local Python FastAPI backend that powers the real local AI workflow

 ```